 The next step in creating your first Google campaign is defining your audiences.
 You may think that this is only important for brick-and-mortar stores, but this is a common misconception.
 Creating ultra-specific campaigns targeting specific audiences by location can help you tailor messaging and products.

 Firstly, you will set your geographic locations and languages.
-Click on ‘Location options’ to open up your options, like below:
+Click on ‘Location options’ to open up your options.

 Step 3: Select Your Google Ads Budget and Bidding